 The Rising Song Jewish Music Residency is a year-long immersive study program for serious students of Jewish spiritual music and spiritual tradition.
 The residency will prepare and train musical change agents to cultivate Jewish spiritual life nationally and internationally, across the full pluralistic range of Jewish expression.

 We are no longer accepting new applications for 2019-2020.
 Applications for the 2020-2021 residency will open in October 2019.

 Rising Song Fellowship

-The Rising Song Fellowship brings together musicians, composers, and prayer leaders on the leading edge of 21st-century Jewish music.
-Through a fifteen-month incubator that includes artistic collaboration, text study, and deep exploration of musical tradition, we are cultivating musical-spiritual artists to shape the future of Jewish communal music.
+The Rising Song Fellowship is a select cohort of musicians, composers, and prayer leaders on the leading edge of 21st-century Jewish music.
+Following a fifteen-month incubator, these musical-spiritual artists continue to collaborate on a variety of innovative projects.

 Deeply rooted in old Jewish musical styles such as nigunim, prayer, and cantorial music, the Hadar Ensemble branches out to encompass an eclectic range of sounds and musical influences.
 Lush harmonies merge with contemporary American soundscapes, inflected by jazz, bluegrass, flamenco, American blues, classical music, and Balkan brass music.